kunhwiko/concepts/cloud/Kubernetes/A-containers.md

 ##### Container Layers
 ```
-a) Containers continue to build layers on top of base images.
-b) Container layers are just single read/write layers on top of base images.
+Container runtime adds a new writable layer on top of base layers when a new container is launched.
+Changes made to the running container (e.g. modification of files) will be written to this layer.
+The contents of the container layer are lost when the container is deleted.
 ```

 ##### Tags